fitabigail/Lamborghini-Deals/README.md

 > ## Aim of the website
 ---
-LamborghiniDeals is a website for selling second-hand Lamborghini.
+LamborghiniDeal is a website for selling second-hand Lamborghini.
 The user can quickly search for a specific car model, through the search bar on home page, or by more specific fields on the cars page.
 Also, the user can navigate on displayed cars, and choose a car post to have more details about.
 Once a car post is chosen the user can request more information by completing an inquiry form.
 To request more details about a car the user must be registered on the website.
 He can see his inquiries on the user dashboard, and update or delete the inquiry.
 Options for selling a car are not available at the minute.
-But this would be a future feature where users can sell as well.
+But this would be a future feature where users can sell as well. </br></br>

 > ## User Experience or User Interface
 ---
+</br></br>

 ### Agile
 The plan for this project was carried out using the Agile Methodology in Github.
 User Stories were created using the issues on the git hub.
 Each user story explicitly explains the purpose of the issues.
 Each user story is segmented into acceptance criteria and tasks.
 It was prioritised using GitHub labels with different colors.
 The labels are should have, could have and must have.
 Once the issues are created they are moved to the User Stories kanban board.
 The Kanban board has three main columns, To Do, In Progress and Done.
 Once you start working with the user story, you move it to the To Do column and when finished move it to the Done column.
-Following this pattern of work gives you a full-on idea about the progress of the project.
+Following this pattern of work gives you a full-on idea about the progress of the project.</br></br>

 ### Epic
+</br></br>
 The epics were created using the milistones on github.
 Each epic was created and related issues were added to it.
 There are four epics -

 - EPIC : CRUD Functionalities